Emerson String Quartet

 The Emerson Quartet was inducted into the Classical Music Hall of Fame in 2010.
-As of May 2014, they have released more than thirty albums and won nine Grammy Awards, as well as the prestigious Avery Fisher Prize.
+As of May 2014, they had released more than thirty albums and won nine Grammy Awards, as well as the prestigious Avery Fisher Prize in 2004.
+In 2017, the Emerson String Quartet Institute became part of the College of Arts and Sciences at Stony Brook University.
+The institute enables members of the current quartet and the quartet's former cellist David Finckel to mentor and coach student string quartets.

-In August 2021 the quartet announced its plan to disband at the end of the 2022–2023 season in order to focus on teaching and solo work.
+In August 2021, the quartet announced its plan to disband at the end of the 2022–2023 season in order to focus on teaching and solo work.
+In the final season of concerts in 2022-23, the quartet gave farewell performances throughout North America and Europe.
+The final performance of the quartet took place on Sunday, October 22, 2023, in New York City, featuring a program of Beethoven's Op.
+130 string quartet (with its original ending, the Grosse Fuge, Op.
+133) and Schubert's String Quintet D. 956.
+The performance was filmed by Tristan Cook for a planned documentary.

 Members

-The current members of the group are: Eugene Drucker and Philip Setzer, violin; Lawrence Dutton, viola (since 1977); and Paul Watkins, cello (since 2013).
+The members of the group at the time of its retirement were: Eugene Drucker and Philip Setzer, violin; Lawrence Dutton, viola (since 1977); and Paul Watkins, cello (since 2013).

 Previous members were: Guillermo Figueroa, Jr., viola (1976–1977); Eric Wilson, cello (1976–1979); and David Finckel, cello (1979–2013).

 History

 In the early 1980s, Deutsche Grammophon chose the Emerson Quartet to begin a series of recordings of the string quartet literature to be released on the new CD digital format.
 Cellist David Finckel called this a "huge break" for the ensemble, allowing it to develop a worldwide audience for its performances.